Sequence Retrieval and Alignment

 Presenting Your Alignment

-Courier New to maintain the spacing in the alignment view.
+Courier New (for font nerds here are some others) to maintain the spacing in the alignment view.
 In the worst case, you can take a screenshot, but try to avoid that.

 Creating a Phylogeny

 Go back to the MUSCLE results page which you kept open above and click the "Send to ClustalW2_Phylogeny" button.
 If you've lost that page, launch ClustalW2Phylogeny again and submit your alignment.

 While this is working you can take a chance to learn a bit about phylogenetic methods.
 A basic introduction can be found here (start at "Tree construction methods").
 For a maths-heavy overview see this course page.
 An especially detailed page may be found by looking at the lecture on this course dealing with and titled "Phylogeny".